charlpcronje/bots.mc.cronje.me/README.md

 You can connect to the project with your browser typically at http://localhost:3000/.

-### 6. Additional feature: Text your companions
+### 6. Additional feature: Text your bots

 You can assign a phone number to the character you are talking to and retain the full conversational history and context when texting them.
-Any user can only start texting the AI companion after verifying their phone number on Clerk (you can do this by clicking on your profile picture on the companion app -> Manage Account -> Phone Number).
-Below are instructions on how to set up a Twilio account to send/receive messages on behalf of the AI companion:
+Any user can only start texting the AI bot after verifying their phone number on Clerk (you can do this by clicking on your profile picture on the bot app -> Manage Account -> Phone Number).
+Below are instructions on how to set up a Twilio account to send/receive messages on behalf of the AI bot:

 a.
 Create a Twilio account.